Instead Of Cutting Cake, This Couple Smashed Open A Wedding Cake Piñata

 These newlyweds smashed the ol’ wedding cake tradition in the most festive way.

 When Karen Chan married Clayton Lee on May 13 in Palm Springs, California, they decided to skip the wedding cake and replaced it with something much more fun: a piñata shaped like a wedding cake that they broke into during the reception.
-Watch the couple in action in the video below:
+Watch the couple in action in the video (shot by The Quail and The Dove) below:

 “We actually don’t really care for cake and frankly, we felt it was a low-priority wedding item,” the bride told HuffPost.
 “We just loved the idea of a piñata ― they are so fun!
 And the fact that it was a cake shape, was a small act of rebellion against the cake tradition.”